kevinding0218/InterviewDocuments/Q and A/Interview - C#.md

 	cts.Cancel(); //cancel the operation.
 	```
 ## Thread vs Task vs Process
+1. The Thread class is used for creating and manipulating a [thread](http://msdn.microsoft.com/en-us/library/windows/desktop/ms684841%28v=vs.85%29.aspx) in Windows.
+A [Task](http://msdn.microsoft.com/en-us/library/vstudio/system.threading.tasks.task) represents some asynchronous operation and is part of the [Task Parallel Library](http://msdn.microsoft.com/en-us/library/dd460717%28v=vs.110%29.aspx), a set of APIs for running tasks asynchronously and in parallel.
+2. The task can return a result.
+There is no direct mechanism to return the result from a thread.
+3. Task supports cancellation through the use of cancellation tokens.
+But Thread doesn't.
+4. A task can have multiple processes happening at the same time.
+Threads can only have one task running at a time.
+5. We can easily implement Asynchronous using ’async’ and ‘await’ keywords.
+6. A new Thread()is not dealing with Thread pool thread, whereas Task does use thread pool thread.
 ## Concurrency vs Parallelism
 - Concurrency means, essentially, that task A and task B both need to happen independently of each other, and A starts running, and then B starts before A is finished.
 - There are various different ways of accomplishing concurrency.
 One of them is parallelism--having multiple CPUs working on the different tasks at the same time